alisa-yar/Source-Code-Viewer/README.md

 ## To Do:
 1. style the html files with separate CSS file (how to add CSS to Django?)
-2. beautify the output HTML
+2. beautify the output HTML ✔️
-3. Publish it (?) if it isn't expensive
+3. Publish it (?) if it isn't expensive ✔️
-4. Fix the code so it'll work with: diabled cookies, websites that return 403 error,
+4. Fix the code so it'll work with: diabled cookies, websites that return 403 error
-5. Add tests
+6. Add tests
-6. Add the url that was given in the input to the output url (/output/https://google.com)
+7. Add the url that was given in the input to the output url (/output/https://google.com)
-7. display a message insted of an error when the user tries to enter '' (empty string).
+8. display a message insted of an error when the user tries to enter '' (empty string).

 ## How to create Django project from Macbook terminal?
 $ cd Desktop